-Our Board of Directors currently consists of ten (10) members divided into three classes, of which six (6) directors have been deemed by it to be "independent" as set forth under the corporate governance standards of the New York Stock Exchange (the "NYSE Standards").
+Our Board of Directors currently consists of eight (8) members divided into three classes, of which five (5) directors have been determined by it to be "independent" as set forth under the corporate governance standards of the New York Stock Exchange (the "NYSE Standards").
 Our Board of Directors consists of such number of directors as the general meeting of shareholders may from time to time determine, provided that the Board of Directors is composed at all times of no fewer than three (3) directors and no more than fifteen (15) directors.
 For further information concerning our officers, directors and senior management, please see "Item 6.
-Directors, Senior Management and Employees-A. Directors and Officers" in our Annual Report on Form 20-F.
+Directors, Senior Management and Employees-A. Directors and Senior Management" in our Annual Report on Form 20-F.